Cumulocity-IoT/c8y-docs/content/enterprise-tenant/managing-tenants-bundle/setting-limits.md

 helpcontent:
   - label: setting-limits
     title: Limits
-    content: "This tab allows you to view and edit resource limits for this tenant."
+    content: "This tab allows you to view and edit resource limits for this tenant as well as to configure Gainsight tracking for your individual product experience."
 ---